 After Christopher Nolan grabbed Hollywood’s attention with Memento and impressed Warner Bros. with Insomnia, the studio approached him with the possibility of rebooting the Batman franchise with a darker and more realistic approach that would be the complete opposite of everything done by Joel Schumacher.
 The result (which opened to critical acclaim and box-office success while also inspiring Hollywood to reboot nearly everything from James Bond to Robin Hood to Planet Of The Apes) was Batman Begins.

 It was only natural that people would both expect and demand a sequel to Batman Begins, especially considering that the film ended with Jim Gordon informing Batman that there was a criminal running around Gotham City suspected of armed robbery and double homicide, and with a taste for the theatrical as evidenced by the calling card he would leave behind in the form of a Joker playing card.
-And as anticipation grew for what Christopher Nolan had in mind for his next Batman film, people made their own suggestions and did their own fan-casting for who should play The Joker: Crispin Glover, Adrien Brody, Lachy Hulme, Paul Bettany.
+And as anticipation grew for what Christopher Nolan had in mind for his next Batman film, people made their own suggestions and did their own fan-casting for who should play The Joker: Crispin Glover, Adrien Brody, Lachy Hulme, and Paul Bettany.

 But Nolan chose none of these actors.